andreidobrinski/webpack-li-learning/notes.md

 - `babel-loader`, `babel-core`, `babel-present-env`
 - also `babel-preset-react`
 - check that .babelrc presets match the presets in webpack config babel loader

+Passing `--progress` to webpack call shows progress of build